r3vn/easy_pwn/README.md

 easy_pwn is a set of automated scripts designed to setup and run kali linux's chroot environment on Sailfish OS devices.\
 It allows to start kali desktop (xfce4) on Xwayland with touch screen support (even undercover mode works), without VNC or other ugly stuff behind.\
-Currently a rogue access point script is implemented, feel free to contribute.
+Currently rogue access point and EvilTwin attack scripts are implemented, feel free to contribute.

 ## Usage